Glossary of General Terms

 See also: log file

 The process of confirming, through technological or other measures, that a user is who he says he is when trying to access protected information or services on a network.
 This can be done by typing a password or inserting a key card.
+For communications and network security, it also refers to ensuring that the source and/or target of a transmission is the intended source/target and not an impostor.

 The symbol \ which is usually above the Enter (or Return) key on your keyboard.
 Not to be confused with the regular slash / that is usually on the same key as the question mark, near the right Shift key.
 When typing a command or network address, you must use the correct type of slash depending on the application and the computer platform.